On the ring of cooperations for 2-primary connective topological modular forms: The image of in : two variable modular forms

 The $2$-variable modular forms $f_k \in M^{2-var}_*(\Gamma(1)) $ in the above table are the generators of $M^{2-var}_*(\Gamma(1)) $ as an $M_*(\Gamma(1)) $-algebra in this range, and are defined as follows.

 We shall now indicate the methods used to generate Table~\ref{tab:gens}, and make some remarks about its contents.

-The short exact sequences of Section~\ref{sec:boSES} give an inductive scheme for computing $\Ext_{A(2)_*}(\bou_k)$, and the charts in that section display the computation through dimension $64$.
+The short exact sequences (\ref{eq:boSES1}),(\ref{eq:boSES2}) were used in Section~\ref{sec:boSES} to give an inductive scheme for computing $\Ext_{A(2)_*}(\bou_k)$, and the charts in that section display the computation through dimension $64$.
 In Section~\ref{sec:rationalgens}, these short exact sequences are used to give an inductive scheme for identifying the generators of $v_0^{-1}\Ext_{A(2)_*}(\bou_k)$, and appropriate multiples of these generators generate the image of $\Ext_{A(2)_*}(\bou_k)/tors$ in these localized Ext groups.
 These generators are listed in the fourth column of Table~\ref{tab:gens}.

 The two variable modular forms in the last column of Table~\ref{tab:gens} are detected by the generators in the fourth column, in the sense of the previous section.
 In each instance, if necessary, we use Corollary~\ref{cor:integralCnu} or \ref{cor:integralCnuHZ1} to find the image of the generator in $\Ext(\tmf_1(3) \wedge \tmf_1(3))$ and then apply Proposition~\ref{prop:detection}.